gsl-lite/gsl-lite/README.md

 ## Features

-See also Section&nbsp;[GSL: Guidelines support library](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#S-gsl) of the C++ Core Guidelines.
+See the [Reference documentation](Features.md) for a detailed explanation of the features provided by *gsl-lite*, and Section&nbsp;[GSL: Guidelines support library](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#S-gsl) of the C++ Core Guidelines.

 Feature \\ library | GSL spec | MS GSL | *gsl&#8209;lite* | Notes |
 ------------------------------------------------------------------------|:-----------:|:-------------:|:-------------------:|:------|